amwebexpert/idgen/README.md

     * dedicate a server instance as the H2 server instance and allow TCP communication at a dedicated port on that instance
     * any additional instance should point to that TCP+port.
 For instance: jdbc:h2:tcp://idgen.cfapps.io:8084/~/sample

+##### HyperSQL DB considerations (2019-12-16):

+* Hsqldb would be a better choice (I made some tests and it's definitely faster)
+* Hsqldb is also preferable because it has a built-in HTTP protocol available on both client and server sides (as opposed to TCP protocol of H2) because most of cloud hosting solutions do not allow easily to configure free ports on TCP protocol

+###### Google Sheet considerations (2019-12-17):

+* See scripts under src/main/google-scripts/ folder
+* Was promising at first but the locking mechanism (LockService) provides poor performances
+* Google puts very high limitations on concurrent calls which makes this approach useless (https://developers.google.com/apps-script/guides/services/quotas)

 ##### References

+###### H2

 - https://help.talend.com/reader/ZAKVeO5MqWsrKfPqGglBkg/X_YjOtoB2bAUr7JPptwkEg
 - https://stackoverflow.com/a/21672625/704681